Grasshopper: Jumping

 Grasshoppers store energy for a jump, overcoming the limitations of muscle which cannot contract powerfully and quickly at the same time.
 Representations of structure are diagrammatic.

 Grasshoppers jump by extending their large back legs and pushing against the substrate (the ground, a twig, a blade of grass or whatever else they are standing on); the reaction force propels them into the air.
 A large grasshopper, such as a locust, can jump about a metre (20 body lengths) without using its wings; the acceleration peaks at about 20 g.

-They jump for several reasons; to escape from a predator, to launch themselves into flight, or simply to move from place to place.
+They jump for several reasons: to escape from a predator, to launch themselves into flight, or simply to move from place to place.
 For the escape jump in particular there is strong selective pressure to maximize take-off velocity, since this determines the range.
 This means that the legs must thrust against the ground with both high force and a high velocity of movement.
 A fundamental property of muscle is that it cannot contract with high force and high velocity at the same time.
 Grasshoppers overcome this by using a catapult mechanism to amplify the mechanical power produced by their muscles.

 The jump is a three-stage process.
 First, the grasshopper fully flexes the lower part of the leg (tibia) against the upper part (femur) by activating the flexor tibiae muscle (the back legs of the grasshopper in the top photograph are in this preparatory position).
 Second, there is a period of co-contraction in which force builds up in the large, pennate extensor tibiae muscle, but the tibia is kept flexed by the simultaneous contraction of the flexor tibiae muscle.
-The extensor muscle is much stronger than the flexor muscle, but the latter is aided by specialisations in the joint that give it a large effective mechanical advantage over the former when the tibia is fully flexed.
+The extensor muscle is much stronger than the flexor muscle, but the latter is aided by specialisations in the joint, giving it a large effective mechanical advantage over the former when the tibia is fully flexed.
 Co-contraction can last for up to half a second, and during this period the extensor muscle shortens and stores elastic strain energy by distorting stiff cuticular structures in the leg.
-The extensor muscle contraction is quite slow (almost isometric), which allows it to develop high force (up to 14 N in the desert locust), but because it is slow only low power is needed.
-The third stage of the jump is the trigger relaxation of the flexor muscle, which releases the tibia from the flexed position.
+The extensor muscle contraction is quite slow (almost isometric), allowing it to develop high force (up to 14 N in the desert locust), but because it is slow, only low power is needed.
+The third stage of the jump is the trigger relaxation of the flexor muscle, releasing the tibia from the flexed position.
 The subsequent rapid tibial extension is driven mainly by the relaxation of the elastic structures, rather than by further shortening of the extensor muscle.
 In this way the stiff cuticle acts like the elastic of a catapult, or the bow of a bow-and-arrow.
-Energy is put into the store at low power by slow but strong muscle contraction, and retrieved from the store at high power by rapid relaxation of the mechanical elastic structures.
+Energy is put into the store at low power by slow but strong muscle contraction and retrieved from the store at high power by rapid relaxation of the mechanical elastic structures.